Moult/threadbare/README.md

  - User mentions with tab autocomplete and email notifications.
  - Login, sign up, reset password, validation emails.
  - Captcha and Akismet.
- - Admins can edit / delete others and bypass rate limits.
+ - Admins can edit / delete all posts and bypass rate limits.
+Admins can also move posts to other threads or split into a new thread.
 Trusted users bypass spam filters.
  - Aggressive caching for guests (using APCu cache).
  - Pagination.
  - Last read stats, views, last reply.